CAP Debt Help

 Partnering CAP’s service with the compassion of the local church is changing thousands of lives like Emma’s every year.

 CAP provides your church with all the training and support to enable you to deliver a professional debt counselling tool that’s proven to help some of the most vulnerable in society.
 We were named Debt Advice Provider of the Year 2015 in the finance industry awards.

 We do all the debt counselling centrally, allowing your Centre Manager to focus on supporting the clients spiritually and practically.
 This means your church won’t have to worry about all the financial and legal knowledge, as our highly trained caseworkers at head office will take care of all that for you.

 What your church needs to do

 In order to open a CAP Debt Centre, you will need the following:

-- A CAP Debt Centre Manager who can work a minimum of 16 hours week (either as a volunteer or as an employee of your church) More info about this role.
+- To recruit a CAP Debt Centre Manager who can work a minimum of 16 hours week (either as a volunteer or as an employee of your church) More info about this role.

 - Access to a computer, internet and mobile phone.

 - Volunteers who are willing to support the Centre Manager and CAP clients.